-1. What type of books do you read? (check all that apply) □ novels □ poetry □ biography/autobiography □ history □ spiritual/self-help □ other 2.
-What type of book events do you attend? (check all that apply) □ author lectures □ book discussion groups □ readings □ writing workshops/seminars □ book fairs and exhibits □ other □ none 3.
+Exhibit 6.4 Florida Center for the Book Audience Survey 1.
+What type of books do you read? (check all that apply) novels poetry biography/autobiography history other 2.
+What type of book events do you attend? (check all that apply) author lectures book discussion groups readings writing workshops/seminars none 3.
 Where do you prefer to attend book events? (check all that apply) □ library □ bookstore □ theater/performance space □ college/university □ coffeehouse/bar □ other 4.
 When do you prefer to attend book events? (select two best times) Weekdays Daytime Evening Weekends Daytime Evening 5.
 How often do you attend book events? □ Never □ 1-2 a year □ 3-5 a year □ 6+ a year 6.
-How often do you read the book(s) featured at events you attend? □ Never □ 1-2 a year □ 3-5 a year □ 6+ a year 7.
-Why do you come to book events? (check all that apply) □ name recognition of author or book □ interest in a specific topic □ free admission □ other □ other 8.
-8. How do you find out about book events that you attend? (check all that apply) □ newspaper advertisements and listings □ library/bookstore newsletters & calendars □ word-of-mouth □ radio/TV announcements □ internet listings □ other 9.
+How often do you read the book(s) featured at events you attend? \Box Never \Box 1-2 a year \Box 3-5 a year \Box 6+ a year 7.
+Why do you come to book events? (check all that apply) name recognition of author or book interest in a specific topic free admission interest in a specific topic other 8.
+How do you find out about book events that you attend? (check all that apply) newspaper advertisements and listings library/bookstore newsletters & calendars word-of-mouth radio/TV announcements internet listings other 9.
 What is your main occupation? (check only one) □ professional □ educator/academic □ clerical worker □ retired □ sales/service □ student □ homemaker □ writer □ other

-10. What is your annual household Income? □ under \$20,000 □ \$21,000-\$40,000 □ \$41,000-\$60,000 □ \$60,000+ 11.
-What is the highest level of f education you have completed? some high school high school grad. vocational training some college (field) □ college grad. □ grad. degree □ prof. degree 12.
-Please indicate your gender ; ethnicity, and age. ☐ female ☐ male Asian/Pacific □ under 18 □ 18-24 □ 45-54 □ 55-64 □ 25-34 □ 35-44 □ 65+ 13.
-Please indicate your zip coo de. primary residence zip code secondary residence zip code (if it applies) If you are a seasonal resident, please circle months you reside in Florida.
-Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec 14.
-Are you willing to participate in a 10-minute phone survey about book events? □ yes □ no If so, provide phone number and check best time.
-Phone ☐ Morning ☐ Afternoon ☐ Evening 15.
+10. What is your annual household Income? under \$20,000 □ \$41,000-\$60,000 □ \$21,000-\$40,000 □ \$60,000+ 11.
+What is the highest level of education you have completed? □ some high school \Box college grad. \Box high school grad. □ grad. degree vocational training □ prof. degree \Box some college (field) 12.
+Please indicate your gender, ethnicity, and age. □ female □ male □ African American □ Asian/Pacific □ Hispanic/Latino(a) □ Native American □ White, not Hispanic • other 25-34 □ under 18 18-24 35-44 45-54 □ 55-64 G 65+ 13.
+Please indicate your zip code. primary residence zip code secondary residence zip code (if it applies) If you are a seasonal resident, please circle months you reside in Florida.
+Ian Feb Mar Apr May Iun Iul Aug Sep Oct Nov Dec 14.
+Are you willing to participate in a 10-minute phone survey about book events? □ yes  no If so, provide phone number and check best time.
+Phone □ Morning □ Afternoon □ Evening 15.
 If you would like to receive more information about area book events, please provide name and address.
 Name Address

-NATIONAL POETRY MONTH 1998 PARTICIPANT QUESTIONNAIRE
+NATIONAL POETRY MONTH 1998 Participant Questionnaire